Nnathapon/un-international-days/README.md

 there are 9 language days:

-1. International **Mother Language** Day, 21 February (in 1952, date Bengalis of the then-Pakistani province of East Bengal fought for recognition of **Bengali language** as Official Central State Languages instead of Provincial Language)
+1. International **Mother Language** Day, 21 February (in 1952, Bengalis of the then-Pakistani province of East Bengal fought for recognition of **Bengali language** as Official Central State Languages instead of Provincial Language)
 2. **French Language** Day, 20 Mar (signing of the Niamey Convention in 1970 which established the precursor of *International Organization of La **Francophonie***)
 3. **Chinese Language** Day, 20 Apr (to pay tribute to *Cāngjié*=倉頡=仓颉)
 4. **English Language** Day, 23 April (birthday of *William Shakespeare* in 1564)